 A “circuit” is a collection of exercises done consecutively.

-- At the end of the fifth exercise, I take a 3-minute rest, before repeating the same circuit again
+- At the end of the fifth exercise, I take a 3-minute rest before repeating the same circuit.

-- I do the same circuit 3 times before moving on to a completely new circuit.
+- I do the same circuit 3 times before moving on to an entirely new circuit.

-A simple way to approach circuit training is to have a workout emphasize either upper body or lower body – this way you can do two circuit-training workouts each week and cover all the major muscle groups adequately.
+A straightforward way to approach circuit training is to have a workout emphasize either upper body or lower body – this way, you can do two circuit-training workouts each week and adequately cover all the major muscle groups.

 What Equipment Do I Need for this Circuit Training Workout for Over 50?